-Gorman-Rupp: A Fast-Growing Future Dividend King That Keeps 'Pumping' Out The Dividends (NYSE:GRC)
+Gorman-Rupp: A Fast-Growing, Future Dividend King That Keeps 'Pumping' Out The Dividends (NYSE:GRC)

 (Source: Portfolio Visualizer)

-The worst decline for this diversified portfolio was -27.5% during the Great Recession vs -31.5% for a 60/40 portfolio and -57% for the S&P 500.
+The worst decline for this diversified portfolio was -27.5% during the Great Recession vs. -31.5% for a 60/40 portfolio and -57% for the S&P 500.

-The longest it was underwater was 30 months, vs 36 months for a 60/40 portfolio and 50 months for the S&P 500.
+The longest it was underwater was 30 months vs. 36 months for a 60/40 portfolio and 50 months for the S&P 500.

-Those six months might have proven the difference between having to realize paper losses vs using cash and then bonds, to fund expenses such as retirees living on some form of the 4% rule.
+Those six months might have proven the difference between having to realize paper losses vs. using cash and then bonds, to fund expenses such as retirees living on some form of the 4% rule.

-This diversified GRC portfolio never suffered so much as a correction after the Great Recession, falling just 9.6% during the fastest bear market in US history, vs -12.3% for a 60/40 portfolio.
+This diversified GRC portfolio never suffered so much as a correction after the Great Recession, falling just 9.6% during the fastest bear market in US history vs. -12.3% for a 60/40 portfolio.

-So to summarize
+So to summarize:

-A diversified GRC portfolio fell half as much and less than a 60/40 stock portfolio
+A diversified GRC portfolio fell half as much and less than a 60/40 stock portfolio.

-During the Great Recession GRC fell 60% but a diversified GRC portfolio just 27.5% vs 31.5% 60/40 portfolio.
+During the Great Recession, GRC fell 60%, but a diversified GRC portfolio just 27.5% vs. 31.5% 60/40 portfolio.

 This is the nature of sleep well at night or SWAN portfolios.

-"Safe dividend stocks" has absolutely nothing to do with volatility, just companies that are likely to keep paying or even growing dividends in all economic/market climates.
+"Safe dividend stocks" have absolutely nothing to do with volatility, just companies that are likely to keep paying or even growing dividends in all economic/market climates.

-Prudent diversification and risk managment is how you should incorporate any individual recommendation from me, Brad or any analyst, into your portfolio.
+Prudent diversification and risk management is how you should incorporate any individual recommendation from me, Brad or any analyst, into your portfolio.

-Bottom Line: Gorman-Rupp Is A Fast Growing Future Dividend King And A Wonderful Company At A Fair Price
+Bottom Line: Gorman-Rupp Is A Fast-Growing, Future Dividend King And A Wonderful Company At A Fair Price

 Gorman-Rupp is one of the many small dividend champions that few people have heard.

-This future dividend king, which is expected to see its long-term growth accelerate to double-digits driven by strong secular trends in global infrastructure spending, is one of the best-hidden gem dividend growth blue chips.
+This future dividend king, which is expected to see its long-term growth accelerate to double digits driven by strong secular trends in global infrastructure spending, is one of the best, hidden-gem, dividend-growth blue chips.

-While it's about 3% overvalued for 2020 consensus estimates, due to the recession, GRC today still offers about 13% probability-weighted returns which makes is a wonderful company at a fair price.
+While it's about 3% overvalued for 2020 consensus estimates, due to the recession, GRC today still offers about 13% probability-weighted returns which makes it a wonderful company at a fair price.

 In the coming months, when the broader market is at high risk of a downturn, I consider GRC well worth keeping on the Phoenix watchlist so our members can potentially benefit from one of the best dividend blue chips few have ever heard of.

-Note: This article was co-produced with Dividend Sensei and edited by Brad Thomas.